Monitoring of water volume in a porous reservoir using seismic data: Validation of a numerical model with a field experiment: Introduction

 \section{Introduction}

 Groundwater aquifers are facing unprecedented threats, with levels decreasing at alarming rates, often more than one meter per year in some areas—leading to significant long-term reductions.
-As a result, surface water flows that were previously sustained by groundwater are becoming seasonal or disappearing completely \citep{giordano2009global}.
+As a result, surface water flows that were previously sustained by groundwater are becoming seasonal or disappearing completely \cite{giordano2009global}.
 To ensure sustainable water extraction, it is crucial to have a better understanding of the location and extent of groundwater resources.
-In response to these challenges, this study focuses on validating a numerical model using seismic data from a small-scale experimental setup with emphasis to estimate water volume in a porous reservoir at various water table levels.
-Neural networks have been increasingly applied to enhance the analysis of seismic data, for a recent review, see \citep{mousavi}.
-By using neural network techniques, we aim to directly estimate water volume from seismic responses, avoiding the traditional need for separate determinations, for example, of reservoir water table level and porosity.
+Motivated by these challenges, this study explores the potential to estimate water volume in an artificial porous reservoir from seismic measurements using a combination of numerical modeling and neural networks, and validates the approach using controlled field data.
+Neural networks have been increasingly applied to enhance the analysis of seismic data, for a recent review, see \cite{mousavi}.
+By using neural network techniques, we aim to directly estimate water volume from seismic responses, avoiding the traditional need for separate determinations, for example, of reservoir water-table level and porosity.

-Geophysical methods, including seismic techniques, are commonly used tools in the early stages of groundwater exploration and for ensuring sustainable extraction strategies \citep{ rubin2005stochastic, grelle2009seismic, gallardo2019hydrogeological}.
+Geophysical methods, including seismic techniques, are commonly used tools in the early stages of groundwater exploration and for ensuring sustainable extraction strategies \cite{rubin2005stochastic, grelle2009seismic, gallardo2019hydrogeological}.
 They offer a cost-effective alternative to drilling, providing laterally continuous data across vast areas, by utilizing variations in material properties to detect subsurface features.
-Seismic methods, in particular, are well-suited for locating and monitoring water resources due to the higher seismic velocities exhibited by saturated materials compared to unsaturated ones \citep{kearey2002introduction}.
+Seismic methods, in particular, are well-suited for locating and monitoring water resources due to the higher seismic velocities exhibited by saturated materials compared to unsaturated ones \cite{kearey2002introduction}.
 The high resolution of seismic methods, both horizontally and vertically, enables detailed subsurface feature mapping.